vborincenturion/feeds/README.md

 # FEEDS, Food wastE biopEptiDe claSsifier: from genome to function

-FEEDS is a tool that takes in a bacteria genome and predicted proteins of yeast genomes to classify the secreted protease profile.
-It also digests protein substrate sequences to predict peptides.
-This tool is useful for identifying potential bioactive compounds in food waste and discovering novel applications for waste management.
+FEEDS is a tool that takes a bacteria genome and predicted proteins of yeast genomes to classify the secreted protease profile.
+It also digests protein substrate sequences to predict peptides and classify the biopeptide sequences with a novel machine learning method.
+This tool is useful for identifying potential bioactive compounds in food and discovering novel applications for waste management.

 ## Install